hdShang/arxiv-daily/docs/cs-AI/2025-08-09/papers/250810031v1-context-misleads-llms-the-role-of-context-filtering-in-maintaining-s.md

 ---
 layout: default
-title: Context Misleads LLMs: The Role of Context Filtering in Maintaining Safe Alignment of LLMs
+title: "Context Misleads LLMs: The Role of Context Filtering in Maintaining Safe Alignment of LLMs"
 ---

 # Context Misleads LLMs: The Role of Context Filtering in Maintaining Safe Alignment of LLMs